 I’d say Red Frog gets a thumbs up to Lisbon's evolving cocktail culture.
 While it appears to cater more to international tourists than locals, it does deliver.
 It’s totally worth the visit.

-Inside, the world is transformed.
+Inside, your world is transformed.

 (Reader: prepare yourself for some deliberate and elaborate details that will paint a picture of the 21 Club)